Table of Contents

 Organizations that are not public entities must provide the organization's IRS determination letter documenting not-for-profit, tax-exempt status with each application.

-- The IRS determination letter should be submitted by the application deadline.
+- The IRS determination letter must be submitted by the application deadline.

 - The Division will notify the applicant if the IRS determination letter is not received by the application deadline.

-- The Division must receive the IRS determination letter within 10 calendar days of notification and, if it does not, the application will be disqualified.
+- The Division must receive the IRS determination letter within 10 calendar days of notification and, if it does not, the application will be deemed ineligible.

 The Division of Cultural Affairs will verify that the applicant is registered with the Division of Corporations as of the application deadline.
 If the applicant is not registered in Corporations by the application deadline, the application will be ineligible.